-Food Thoughts has been working with Great British Chefs, the team of top chefs and food bloggers behind the fastest growing food website in the UK including Richard Corrigan, Peter Gordan and Marcus Wareing.
-This delightfully crunchy cacao nib biscotti recipe is a fabulous bake, combining the intense nibs into an Italian classic for a beautifully intense hit of flavour.
-Cacao nibs are great for baking thanks to their crunch, and offer a healthier alternative to chocolate chips.
+Food Thoughts have been working with Great British Chefs, the team of top chefs and food bloggers behind the fastest growing food website in the UK.
+This delightfully crunchy Cardamom Cacao Nib Biscotti recipe is a fabulous bake.
+The addition of the intense cacao nibs into this Italian classic adds a beautiful hit of chocolate flavour.
+Food Thoughts Roasted Cacao Nibs are great for baking thanks to their crunch and offer a healthier alternative to chocolate chips.

-ABOUT THE CHEF: Urvashi Roe Urvashi finds food, baking, cooking and eating a therapeutic relief from every day work and family life.
+This recipe’s guest chef, Urvashi Roe finds food, baking, cooking and eating a therapeutic relief from every day work and family life.

 “Food plays a very important part of my holidays.
 Whether it’s a weekend outing or a family holiday, my research always starts with the food.
 This year we’ve chosen Italy.
 We don’t have very long, so rather than choose a resort, we are taking in the cities of Verona, Milan and Venice.
 I am of course excited about the sights and shopping, but most of all I want to eat.
 Before I go away, I always try to get my children accustomed to the food they’ll be eating when we are away.
 We go to the library and take out recipe books, as well as guide books.
 We’ll make a range of dishes – some familiar and some not so.
 It’s a really good way to start preparing and getting excited for holidays.
 As a vegetarian it’s hard eating out when there are no English menus.
 Especially when you want to get off the beaten track a little and the menus don’t have any English translations.
 That’s a great thing.
 It means the clientele is mainly local.
 But it’s problematic when you don’t speak the language very well.